 - Don’t ride beyond your comfort zone, especially if you’re riding in a group.
 If your friends are cornering too quickly for you, let them go and join them at the next junction.

 - Try not to dwell on your errors as go along.
-Plan 10 to 15 seconds ahead, anticipate the next hazards.
+Plan well ahead, anticipate the next hazards.
 When you stop for a break, reflect on anything that didn’t go to plan, ask what you have learnt and how you can reduce the chance of the same thing happening again.

 Follow GEM on Twitter @MotoringAssist for the latest industry news.